What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Findings

 \subsection{``Fix-It'' Response: ``Wrong'' Simulations Surface Tacit Domain Knowledge from Policymakers}

-We also found that iterative process was essential for developing trust because it allowed policymakers to respond to simulations with ``fix-it'' reactions.
+We also found that the iterative process was essential because it created opportunities for policymakers to respond to simulations with ``fix-it'' reactions.
 Even when policymakers were deeply familiar with their domain, they did not initially know which details were critical for interpreting a simulation until they saw something that looked off.
 Incomplete, simplistic, or otherwise ``wrong'' simulations therefore served as productive technology probes \cite{hutchinson2003technology}.
 By reacting to outputs that seemed unrealistic or missing, policymakers revealed hidden assumptions and unspoken expertise, which in turn guided refinements that brought the simulations closer to institutional relevance.

-For example, our original commencement evacuation simulation did not consider people's accessibility situations.
-When observing that LLM agents move in identical speed smoothly, \textit{P5} immediately flagged this omission: \begin{quote} Did you think about like people with disabilities and they might want to exit like through the one that has like the ramp or anything like that?
-Did you guys think about those factors? \end{quote}
+For example, our original commencement evacuation simulation did not consider accessibility needs (Sec. \ref{subsec:second_iteration}).
+When observing that LLM agents move at the same speed, \textit{P5} immediately flagged this omission: \begin{quote} ``Did you think about like people with disabilities and they might want to exit like through the one that has like the ramp or anything like that?
+Did you guys think about those factors?'' \end{quote} This requirement---accounting for accessibility situations---did not emerge until after policymakers saw a simulation that failed to include it.

-This requirement---accounting for accessibility situations---did not emerge until after policymakers saw a simulation that failed to include it.
-As \textit{P1} later reflected: \begin{quote} We are aware that there's so many variables, so we're not going to be going to be able to simulate 100\% the whole.
-So when we trust the system enough...
-I think that to mutually learn...
-Because I think this is for us this is a learning experience.
-So we know that the system is giving us baseline data, but it's also as good as the information that we provide... to build an own understanding of how the process works. \end{quote}

-In this way, unrealistic or incomplete outputs did not simply highlight errors---they revealed hidden assumptions about crowd psychology and institutional protocols.
-These insights were not captured through direct questioning but surfaced only when policymakers engaged with ``wrong'' simulations.